 Cats and dogs are generally considered to be senior pets around the age of 7.
 Some pet owners may be worried that adopting a senior pet means their pet may not live as long as a younger pet.
 That’s one reason we advocate for senior wellness care and early detection of disease.
 With proper care and nutrition your senior pet can easily live another 5 -10 years by your side.

 Adopt A Senior Pet This November!

-If you have any questions about senior pet care, adopting a senior pet, or want to bring your senior pet in for a visit, please give us a call.
+Adopting any pet is a big responsibility but if you choose to adopt a senior pet you’ll be helping them find loving, forever homes!
+If you have any questions about senior pet care, adopting a senior pet, or want to bring your senior pet in for a visit, give us a call.
 We can’t wait to meet your new friend!

 Animal Family Veterinary Care offers an extensive range of services all in one place, so we can meet your pet’s needs in almost every situation.
 Our veterinarians in Davenport treat dogs, cats, rabbits, birds, and a variety of other exotic species, because every pet is unique and important.